skrey/yellow-extensions/source/help/1-en/how-to-change-the-system.md

 `Tag` = page tag(s) for categorisation, comma separated
 `Build` = page option(s) for building a static website, comma separated
 `Comment` = page option(s) for showing comments, comma separated

+<a id="settings-status"></a>The following page status values are supported:

+`public` = page is a normal page
+`private` = page is not visible, user needs to enter password, [requires private extension](https://github.com/schulle4u/yellow-extensions-schulle4u/tree/master/private)
+`draft` = page is not visible, user needs to log in, [requires draft extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/draft)
+`unlisted` = page is not visible, but can be accessed with the correct link
+`shared` = page is not visible, but can be included in other pages

 Do you have questions?
 [Get help](.).